 Scholarships: Special study abroad scholarships available for a variety of programs and destinations including scholarships of up to $4,000 for Germanic and Romance language sites which are available to Bellarmine students on a competitive basis.
 Click here for additional scholarship information.

 Credits earned during a student's study abroad in an exchange program are transferred back to Bellarmine University as official credit earned toward graduation.
 While all grades will be reflected on the student's transcript, they will not be figured into the overall GPA (except for honors and awards).
 Students work with the Department Chairs to seek approval for specific credit.
 This process in discussed in detail during the Pre-Departure Orientation.

-As early as freshman year, but no later than one year prior to the intended semester/academic year study abroad, a student interested in studying abroad should contact the International Programs Office in Miles Hall 149 ( Study Abroad Advisor ).
-In consultation with the student, the student's academic advisor, IPO and faculty liaison for the department, the Study Abroad Advisor will assist the student in the study site selection process as well as in the design of the program of studies and general preparation for the entire experience.
+As early as freshman year, but no later than one year prior to the intended semester/academic year study abroad, a student interested in studying abroad should contact the Office for Study Abroad & International Learning in CNMH 280 (Study Abroad Advisor).
+In consultation with the student, the student's academic advisor, OSAIL, and faculty liaison for the department the Study Abroad Advisor will assist the student in the study site selection process as well as in the design of the program of studies and general preparation for the entire experience.
 Computer access to all of the partner universities is available through this departmental page.
 Actual foreign university catalogs may be provided upon acceptance to a particular site.
-By November 30th of the year preceding the exchange, the student must submit an official study abroad application to the Bellarmine University International Office, accompanied by the appropriate study abroad fee(s).
+By November 30th of the year preceding the exchange, the student must submit an official study abroad application to the Bellarmine University OSAIL, accompanied by the appropriate study abroad fee(s).
 Click here to learn more about the application process and deadlines.